Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ### Prerequisites

 - Familiarity with Snowflake, basic SQL knowledge, Snowsight UI and Snowflake objects
-- Familiarity with AWS Services (e.g. EC2, Kinesis, etc), Networking and the Management Console
+- Familiarity with AWS Services (e.g. EC2, ADF, etc), Networking and the Management Console
 - Basic knowledge of Python and Linux shell scripting

 ### What You'll Need Before the Lab